lmondada/dphil-thesis/content/04_matching/01_assumptions.md

 Given that $P$ is convex, this path must be in $P$, which contradicts the preservation of operation splitting under embeddings.
 {{% /proof %}}
+In this chapter, whenever we define a subgraph $H \subseteq G$ of a graph $G$, we will assume that $H$ satisfies the above weakened convexity condition.

 The converse is however not true.
 This means that the pattern matching technique presented below will find